If you're running a loyalty program, one rule to always follow is this: loyalty programs should never be stagnant.

 As you go through the process of growing your loyalty program, there will be times when program optimization requires changes.
-These changes could be anything: from modifying what reward categories are available to a full-overhaul of how members engage with the program to earn and redeem points.
-If you intend to implement changes of any type or level to your loyalty program, you will have a better response and smoother implementation if you follow these steps to communicate the changes properly to your loyalty program members.
+These changes could affect a range of areas: from modifying what reward categories are available, to a full-overhaul of how members engage with the program to earn and redeem points.
+If you intend to implement changes of any type or level to your loyalty program, you will have a better response and easier acceptance among your audiences by following these steps to communicate the changes properly to your loyalty program members.

 Before You Start